Blog

 palonosetron

 Palonosetron (Aloxi) belongs to the class of drugs called serotonin (5-HT3) receptor antagonists.
-Serotonin is a natural chemical present in the body that is responsible for the induction of nausea and vomiting.
+Serotonin is a naturally occurring chemical messenger that plays an important role in triggering nausea and vomiting.

 Get Chemotherapy Copay Assistance